 I recently had the opportunity to connect with Brittany of B-Rad Weddings & Celebrations to learn more about her take on wedding planning tips that couples do not always consider.

-As a Wisconsin wedding planner in the greater Milwaukee area, she has seen it all.
-From venues charging for garbage bags to guests roasting in the summer heat during an outdoor ceremony, she has seen it all.
-Over the course of her professional career as a wedding planner, she has acquired many pieces of wisdom that she is excited to impart onto you.
-Whether you are a bride & groom or a family member of the happy couple helping to plan out all of the details of the best day ever, the advice that Brittany provides is invaluable...
+As a Wisconsin wedding planner in the greater Milwaukee area, Brittany has experienced a wide range of wedding day scenarios.
+From venues charging for garbage bags to guests roasting in the summer heat during an outdoor wedding ceremony, she has seen it all.
+Over the course of her professional career as a wedding planner, she has acquired many pieces of wedding planning wisdom that she is excited to impart onto you.
+Whether you are a bride & groom in the Milwaukee area or a family member of the happy couple helping to plan out all of the details of the best day ever, the advice that Brittany provides is invaluable...

-...and if you decide that you want to connect with someone who will be more than happy to take on the heavy lifting of wedding planning, reach out to Brittany.
-She is a seasoned professional with the intention of relieving stress and pressure leading up to your special day.
-With an impressive roster of wedding vendors ranging from wedding florists to wedding photographers as well as connections to some of the best Wisconsin wedding venues, Brittany and her team are sure to be an asset in bringing your wedding vision to life.
+...and if you decide that you want to connect with someone who will be more than happy to take on the heavy lifting of wedding planning or wedding coordination, reach out to Brittany.
+She is a seasoned professional with many years of experience in the Wisconsin wedding world and she has the best of intentions when it comes to creating a stress free and wedding celebration for you!!
+With an impressive roster of Wisconsin wedding vendors ranging from wedding florists to wedding photographers as well as connections to some of the best Wisconsin wedding venues, Brittany and her team are sure to be an asset in bringing your wedding day vision to life.

 If you're curious about working with a wedding planner, be sure to take advantage of B-Rad's Power Hours.
 They are an hour long virtual meeting with Brittany where no wedding planning question is off limits.
 Whether you are newly engaged and interested in assistance with defining your vision and/or budget OR you are approaching the big day and need expertise in crafting a fool-proof schedule, Brittany and her team are there to help.